This proposal (along with its smaller sister records proposal) covers a

 function type, you can use a typedef.

-does not refer to a type or enum
+It is a compile-time error if extractName does not refer to a type or enum

 value.
 It is a compile-time error if a type argument list is present and does

-not match the arity of the type of extractName
+not match the arity of the type of extractName.

 Null-check matcher